silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 		}
 	}

-Your new area can also be used by existing components, e.g. the [api:SilverStripe\Forms\GridField\GridFieldPrintButton]
+Your new area can also be used by existing components, e.g. the [GridFieldPrintButton](api:SilverStripe\Forms\GridField\GridFieldPrintButton)

 	:::php
 	new GridFieldPrintButton('my-component-area');